Trollkrem (Norwegian Lingonberry Mousse)

 2 teaspoons vanilla extract

-In a bowl of a stand mixer, add the drained liquid from the chickpea can (aquafaba) with the cream of tartar, and start whisking on high.
-After 5 minutes, slowly add in the sugar or confectioner’s sugar along with the vanilla extract for another 5 minutes until stiff peaks form.
+In the bowl of a stand mixer, add the drained liquid from the chickpea can (aquafaba) with the cream of tartar, and start whisking on high.
+After 5 minutes, slowly add in the sugar along with the vanilla extract.
+Continue whisking until stiff peaks form, about 5 minutes.

-While the aquafaba is whisking, throw the berries into a blender with a few drops of water and puree until smooth.
+While the aquafaba is whisking, add the berries into a blender with a few drops of water and puree until smooth.
 Set aside until ready to use.

-Note: Use the whipped aquafaba the same day – it won’t keep its shape overnight, and is best enjoyed the same day.
+Use the whipped aquafaba the same day.
+It won’t keep its shape overnight and is best enjoyed the same day.

 Trollkrem

-Trollkrem is a delicious and simple Norwegian dessert made from whipped egg whites (we use aquafaba), lingonberry jam, a little sugar and some vanilla.
-Serve it on its own, stuffed into krumkaker or as a side to Norwegian waffles.
+Trollkrem is a delicious and simple Norwegian dessert made from aquafaba, lingonberry jam, a little sugar, and some vanilla.
+Serve it on its own, stuffed into krumkaker, or as a side to Norwegian waffles.
 Light and fluffy and both sweet and tart, it might become your favorite dessert!

 Print Pin Rate